When it comes to paying your employees, many small business owners find themselves asking the following questions:

 To start, determine what you can afford to pay your employees, what they’re worth in the market, and what compensation they’re expecting.
 You’ll also need to consider merit increases, bonuses, commissions, and any other form of payment.

 Once an employee starts work, you’ll need to collect important information such as their Social Insurance Number (SIN) and ensure you’re using the same name and number that’s on the SIN card or letter.
-Keep in mind that you’re required to request an employee’s SIN within three days of their hire date and if the employee doesn’t have a valid SIN, you must show that you’ve made reasonable efforts to obtain it.
+Keep in mind that you’re required to request an employee’s SIN within three days of their hire date and if the employee doesn’t provide a valid SIN, you must show that you’ve made reasonable efforts to obtain it.

 An individual’s employment status directly affects what an employer needs to withhold from pay.
 Employees’ earnings are subject to deductions of Employment Insurance premiums and Canada Pension Plan contributions.
 If you misclassify your employees as contractors, and don’t make the appropriate deductions or include their remuneration in your provincial payroll tax totals, you may be required to pay significant penalties, interest, and legal fees, in addition to the outstanding payroll deductions.